anvitaguptaa/WLP4Compiler/README.md

 ## WLP4 Compiler

-This WLP4 Compiler implements scanning, parsing, context sensitive analysis, and code generation of WLP4 Code.
+This WLP4 Compiler implements scanning, parsing, context sensitive analysis, and code generation from WLP4 Code to MIPS assembly language.
 The overall project consists of building a compiler which is able to translate WLP4 code into MIPS assembly language.
 The source code for this project is not public, feel free to email me at anvita.gupta@uwaterloo.ca to see it.

 ### Compiler Processes: